The 10th Mountain Division in training at Camp Hale in Colorado

 Current and future weather forecasts

-Perhaps most importantly: a way for users to book a hut on the actual hut page rather than leaving the page to go to another part of the website.
+Perhaps most importantly: a way for users to book a hut on a hut's dedicated information page rather than leaving the page to go to another part of the website.

 Creating the Ability to Make an Account